SSH tunnel connections

 );

-This Kafka connection can then be reused across multiple CREATE SOURCE statements:
+You can reuse this Kafka connection across multiple CREATE SOURCE statements:

 CREATE SOURCE json_source